 When I started programming professionally, in the days when we had to share three terminals between twelve of us and our programs were written out on coding sheets to be keyed by another department before we got to run them, I thought nothing of writing out a thousand lines of code and damned well expecting it to compile cleanly first time, and produce some recognisable results on the first run.

 Even in my painting I tend to work methodically from one part of the page to another, laying down precise and finished segments of the whole, to which I have no intention of returning once I'm happy and have moved on.
-And once I sign my name to a painting, that is a significant declaration and I never make changes after that point.
+And once I sign my name to a painting, that is a significant declaration and I

 And, surprise, surprise, my writing process is much the same.